-For services to be provided by project partners, applicants must provide subcontracts/subgrants, Letters of Support, or MOUs describing the commitment from each organization/agency to provide the service(s) and the fee for the service or cost to the grant for each service.
-If services are to be provided as in-kind match, pro bono, government-subsidized programs, or at no cost to the grant, this must be clearly stated in the MOU, Letter of Support, or subcontract/subgrant.
+For services to be provided by project partners, applicants must provide subcontracts/subgrants, Letters of Intent, or MOUs describing the commitment from that organization to provide the specialized service(s) and the fee for the service or cost to the grant for each service.
+If services are to be provided as in-kind match, pro bono, government-subsidized programs, or at no cost to the grant, this must be clearly stated in the MOU, Letter of Intent, or subcontract/subgrant.

-Subcontracts/subgrants must be a fee-for-service agreement and submitted as one separate attachment to the application.
+Subagreements must be a fee-for-service agreement and submitted as one separate attachment to the application.